-It has been my experience that most men and women have a hard time expressing their lack of interest to the opposite sex, when they cannot return the sentiment.
-Instead of being frank, or diplomatic (this word only applies when one is pressed for “the proper response”) most of us stutter, stammer or lie.
+It has been my experience that most men and women have a hard time expressing their lack of interest in the opposite sex when they cannot return the sentiment.
+Instead of being frank, or diplomatic (this word only applies when one is pressed for “the proper response”) most of us stutter, stammer, or lie.

-If it’s a wrong number, she has succeeded in responding to his interest or admiration with an insult…or if she gives him the right number, she’ll hope and pray he doesn’t call, and if he does, he will ultimately receive rejection through innuendo, such as, “I’m sorry, she’s not here,” in a falsetto voice often recognized by the caller, or…”I’m busy right now, but I’ll call you back!”
+If it’s a wrong number, she has succeeded in responding to his interest or admiration with an insult…or if she gives him the right number, she’ll hope and pray he doesn’t call, and if he does, he will ultimately receive rejection through no response.

 Studies show that there are huge numbers of women who give up their numbers regularly to guys who they wished hadn’t asked.
-Again, this is mostly done by those who lack the social skill needed to effectively communicate to the opposite sex.
-Unfortunately, this inability to express one’s self often results in causing various forms of unnecessary discomfort to the person pursuing the relationship.
+Again, this is mostly done by those who lack the social skill needed to effectively communicate with the opposite sex.
+Unfortunately, this inability to express one’s self often results in causing various forms of unnecessary discomfort to the person pursuing a relationship.

-In the Book of Proverbs in the Bible, (24:6) it reads, “It is an honor to receive a frank reply.”
-Everyone deserves a honest response to an earnest request, and if we could just remember to do unto others what we would have done to us, there would be less hostility between the sexes.
+The Book of Proverbs in the Bible, (24:6) reads, “It is an honor to receive a frank reply.”
+Everyone deserves an honest response to an earnest request, and if we could just remember to do unto others what we would have done to us, there would be less hostility between the sexes.
 A wise man once said that honesty with a touch of kindness can soften the hardest blow.